 MOD AFCP/87A11/70#1743

-52.103 § 47 All ship stations equipped with narrow-band direct-printing telegraph apparatus to work in the authorized bands between 4 000 kHz and 27 500 kHz shall be able to send and receive class F1B emissions as specified in No. 51.49.The assignable frequencies are indicated in Appendix 17.
+52.103 § 47 All ship stations equipped with narrow-band direct-printing telegraph apparatus for general traffic to work in the authorized bands between 4 000 kHz and 27 500 kHz should be able to send and receive class F1B emissions as specified in No. 51.49.

+All ship stations equipped with narrow-band direct-printing telegraph apparatus for MSI reception to work in the authorized bands between 4 000 kHz and 27 500 kHz shall be able to receive class F1B emissions as specified in No. 51.49.

+The assignable frequencies are indicated in Appendices 15 and 17.
+(WRC-23)

 Section IV − Use of frequencies for digital selective-calling